Please enable JS

 Why end-of-life handling matters

-In the UK, waste batteries sit under specific rules on treatment and recycling.
-Those rules also affect how batteries get stored, moved, and documented.
+Hybrid packs are heavy, high-voltage items.
+They can also be damaged without obvious signs.
+That mix makes end-of-life handling a safety issue as well as a compliance issue.
+In the UK, waste batteries sit under specific rules on treatment and recycling, which also affect how batteries get stored, moved, and documented.
 If you want the official wording, see UK government guidance on treating, recycling and exporting waste batteries.

 When is a hybrid battery really end-of-life?

 It is end-of-life when it no longer delivers reliable performance, cannot be repaired in a practical way, or fails safety checks.
+Common signs include:

 • Frequent warning lights and repeat fault codes after basic checks.